-John Brobst, associate professor of history, joined the faculty at Ohio University in 2000.
+John Brobst, an associate professor and Graduate Director in the Department of History, joined the faculty at Ohio University in 2000.
 Originally from California,he received his B.A. from the University of Kansas, and his Ph.D. from the University of Texas at Austin.Professor Brobst specializes in British imperial and international history.
 His research focuses on grand strategy and the fate of empire in modern times.
 He is particularly interested in great power politics in Asia and the Middle East, military thought and theory, Anglo-American relations, and the geopolitics of oil and energy

 Professor Brobst is the author of The Future of the Great Game: Sir Olaf Caroe, India’s Independence, and the Defense of Asia as well as various articles, essays, and reviews.
 He is currently completing a book about British globalism in the Indian Ocean during the 1960s and 70s.